orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v02/index.md

 The second version of the Land Rover Defender chassis.
 Compared to the [first version]({{< ref "/posts/42110-landrover-chassis-v03" >}}), it got Ackermann steering and some changes were made to the gearbox and transmission.

 Despite all efforts, the design of the gearbox and transmission turned out to be not reliable enough; when passing over obstacles (even in low gear), it sometimes made a crackling noise.
 The weight balance was also far from ideal - the rear part of the chassis was heavier than the front.
 After adding a body, the weight balance shifted back even more.
+The steering mechanism also needs to be improved - too much backlash.

-It was a good start with Land Rover, but I decided to take this chassis apart and look for a better solution.
+It was a good start, but I decided to take this chassis apart and look for a better solution.

 <!--more-->